Arkansas venue plans concert despite state’s virus limits

 Brown said he’s confident the show will go forward, and noted that the state has imposed different crowd limits on venues it’s allowing to reopen.
 The state’s three casinos, which will reopen May 18, are being limited to one-third their capacity.
 There’s no capacity limit for churches and other places of worship, which the state never closed because of the virus.

+Hutchinson told reporters he expected some adjustments to the restrictions on large venues in the coming days to address “some inequity” on the capacity limits between casinos and other facilities.

-“I’m just wanting fair treatment and I think with the conversations gong forward I think we’ll get there,” Brown said.
+“I’m just wanting fair treatment and I think with the conversations going forward I think we’ll get there,” Brown said.

 Follow Andrew DeMillo on Twitter at www.twitter.com/ademillo